tbenade/wercker-devcenter/source/articles/languages/php.md

 # PHP

-Below several guides to getting started with PHP and wercker.
+Below we go into detail on how to get started with wercker and php.

 ## Sample application